casteer/CosmicRayRadiography/Electronics/README.md

 * Minimize the number of cables to the system
 * Setup must be robust over 6 to 12 months
 * Enable an understanding (and mitigation) of the environmental dependence of its performance

+For the intended detectors, the electronics must provide up to 1kV over the 12 channels.